denyskh4991/Random_Password_Generator/README.md

 - HTML Structure

   The HTML document is structured around a central <div> container (.container) that houses all elements of the app.
-The main components include the header //<h1>, a password display section //<div class="display">, and the generate button.
+The main components include the header H1, a password display section div class="display", and the generate button.

 - CSS Styling